 Mastitis is the costliest disease in milk production worldwide, with approximately 70 to 80% of the economic losses caused by subclinical mastitis1.

 Staphylococcus aureus is a key contagious dairy pathogen and a common cause of subclinical mastitis.
-It is notorious for being difficult to treat successfully and for avoiding detection due to its habit of shedding bacteria into milk only intermittently or not at all.
+It’s notorious for being difficult to treat successfully and for avoiding detection due to its habit of shedding bacteria into milk only intermittently or not at all.

-Subclinical mastitis is typified by decreased milk production and increased somatic cell counts, but in contrast to clinical mastitis, without any visible changes (e.g. flecks or swelling) to the milk or udder.2
+Subclinical mastitis typically results in reduced milk production and increased somatic cell counts, but in contrast to clinical mastitis, without any visible changes to the milk or udder.2

 Contagious mastitis can be spread from cow to cow through milking equipment or via contact with farm workers’ hands or cleaning cloths, before a dairy farmer is even aware an infection exists within the herd.

 This is especially true in subclinical cases, where there are no obvious signs of infection.
 Even chronic infections (present for more than two months) can remain subclinical and can continue to spread throughout a herd undetected.